Jasmine-Harit/Chaos-Engineering/README.md

 How chaos engineering is different from testing?
 Testing is a kind of validation where you know this is the Input, that is the Output and you validate it.
 But Chaos Engineering, is all about experimentation, where you make hypothesis and then you do some experimentation which nobody has done.
 For Example- you have a microservice architecture and in the architecture the service A is talking to service B and service C etc, so it's your hypothesis, it's your thinking how service A affects service B, then you have to plan experiments according to prove your theory.
 That is how it is different from testing.
+SOME OPEN SOURCE TOOLS WHICH ARE THERE IN THE MARKET
+1. Chaos Monkey
+2. Chaos Mesh
+3. Gremlin
+4. Litmus
+5. Cloud Blade